alirazajiwani/IC-Text-Recognition/README.md

 - Deserializes the incoming image data.
 - Feeds the image into the PaddleOCR engine for text extraction.
 - Displays results with confidence scores in the terminal.
-- Appends output to a persistent file ocr_results.txt.
+- Appends output to a persistent file `ocr_results.txt`.

 ## Internet Access to the Board